 The institutes program allows students to pursue a master's degree without having to leave their current positions.
 Institutes are offered in mid-June and early January.
 Students can take either one or two courses per week at the two-week summer institute.
-At winter institute, students can take one course offered in the first full week in January.
+At winter institute, students can take one course offered in early January.
 Readings, assignments, and ongoing conversations are undertaken during the semester or semesters following each institute.